secondstreet/api-docs/README.md

 ## API Folder structure

 Files inside the `flows/` directory should be considered partner-publishable API documents.
 Each `.apib` file is rendered into a `.html` file by Aglio, which can be published.
-The rendered `.html` files should not be checked into the repository.
+The rendered `.html` files should be checked into the `docs/flows` folder.

+Files inside the `endpoints/` directory can be included into flows.

+Files inside the `docs/` directory are published (and `.md` files are compiled to `.html`) to our public Github Pages website. http://secondstreet.github.io/api-docs/

++ docs
+  + index.md
+  + flows
+    + flow_name.html
 + endpoints
   + rest_resource_name
     + endpoint.apib